qiskit-community/qiskit-experiments/docs/howtos/index.rst

 |

-If there are recipes on solving specific problems that you'd like to see added, please `file an issue on GitHub <https://github.com/Qiskit/qiskit-experiments/issues/new?assignees=&labels=enhancement&template=FEATURE_REQUEST.md&title=>`_.
+If there are guides on solving specific problems that you'd like to see added, please `file an issue on GitHub <https://github.com/Qiskit/qiskit-experiments/issues/new?assignees=&labels=enhancement&template=FEATURE_REQUEST.md&title=>`_.

 |